 People Hate to Be Lied About—right?

 If I accuse you of theft when you have stolen nothing, you’ll be incensed, right?
-And if I accuse you of arrogance when you’re just trying to help by correcting me, you’ll be offended, right?
+And if I accuse you of arrogance when you’re just trying to help by correcting me, you’ll be offended, or at least saddened, right?
 Then why don’t you hate to be labeled inaccurately in good ways?

 When you can play two musical instruments well and your friend says of you, “Rufus can play any instrument!”, do you hate the mischaracterization?
 Or when another says “Rufus is an awesome golfer” and you know that you have only mediocre skills, do you hate the mischaracterization as much as you hate being falsely accused of stealing?